RasaHQ/rasa/docs/tutorial_supervised.rst

 data to train and persist (store) a model.
 The goal of the trained policy is to predict the next action, given the current state of the bot.

-To train the dialogue policy from the command line, run
+To train the dialogue policy from the command line, run:

 .. code-block:: bash